George VI, Festival of Britain Crown Unc with Stamps, 1951

 This re-issue was made to sell for £595, as the four tray wooden case must have cost them about £100, plus you have the 32 different Kings & Queens medals.
 At that time The Dassier Family were perhaps, the finest engravers in the world.
 But we are not going to charge you £595 for the collection.
 No, we are going to offer up to 100 lucky collectors the chance to own it for only £195.
 But we are also going to give you a copy of the large hardbound book ‘The Medals of the Dassiers of Geneva’.
 222 glossy pages in both English and French and beautifully illustrated.
 This book normally sells for £34.95 but it is yours FREE with the collection of handsome medals.

 One important point, the collection, and book is very heavy and it will be sent from our storage facility, separate from the rest of your order.
 They will be available in the shop for personal callers, but they are heavy.
 You are getting the medal collection made to sell for £595, plus the handsome book on the Dassier Family fro free.
 The pair can be yours for just £195 in total!
 Just 100 collections available, so please do not miss out on this bargain!
-CLICK HERE TO ORDER VIA OUR WEBSITE SEE ALL MEDALS
+ORDER NOW!
+SEE ALL MEDALS

 Miniature Wadjet (Ancient Egyptian Eye of Horus)